Current State of Crypto Adoption in the Netherlands

 Expanding Use of Blockchain Technology

 The use of blockchain technology beyond cryptocurrencies is gaining traction in the Netherlands.
-This can be seen particularly in sectors like logistics, supply chain management, and real estate.
+This can be seen particularly in sectors like logistics, triggered by the country’s status as a logistics hub (hosting Europe’s largest seaport, Rotterdam).

 As more industries adopt blockchain solutions, there will likely be a spillover effect.
 Thus, this will increase interest and familiarity with cryptocurrencies among businesses and individuals.